dry states in india

 Gujarat is known as a dry state in India because it has implemented a sumptuary law prohibiting the manufacture, storage, sale, and consumption of alcoholic beverages.
 This prohibition is primarily due to Gujarat’s historical and cultural association with Mahatma Gandhi, who was born in the state and advocated for prohibition.

-The ban on alcohol in Gujarat dates back to its formation and is seen as a way to honor and uphold the principles and teachings of Mahatma Gandhi.
-However, in a significant move, the Gujarat government has allowed the consumption of liquor in the Gujarat International Finance Tec-City (GIFT), India’s first financial services center being built in Gandhinagar.
+The ban on alcohol in Gujarat dates back to its formation and is seen as a way to honor and uphold Mahatma Gandhi’s principles and teachings.
+However, in a significant move, the Gujarat government has allowed the consumption of liquor in the Gujarat International Finance Tec-City (GIFT), India’s first financial services center, being built in Gandhinagar.
 This is the first exemption in Gujarat, which has been the First State in India’s list of dry states since its birth in 1960.

 A Historical Step: Prohibition in Gujarat